 This is the biggest Oktoberfest event and occurs in downtown Asheville on Coxe Avenue.
 All things Bavarian can be found — from “oom-pah” bands to yodelers, lederhosen to dirndls and beers to brats.

-Autumn Lake Lure Arts and Crafts Festival (CANCELED FOR 2020) – Held in October in downtown Lake Lure, across from the beach.
+Autumn Lake Lure Arts and Crafts Festival – Held in mid-October in downtown Lake Lure, across from the beach.
 This event hosts 100 artisans and crafters, delicious food, and live entertainment throughout this two-day event.
 From music to clogging you’re sure to be entertained.
 This is also a great time to get a jump start on your holiday shopping.

 NOTE: Please check the current Halloween activity status on the official websites as things change frequently, especially given the current COVID-19 conditions.